 Thomas Edison was an inventor who developed the phonograph and the light bulb.
-Due to his creativity and work ethic, he saw sleep as a “waste of time” and only needed to sleep 3-4 hours a day.
-There is evidence that he engaged in ‘polyphasic’ sleep, where instead of sleeping for a block of time, he took power naps.
+Due to his creativity and work ethic, he saw sleep as a “waste of time” and slept 3-4 hours at night.
+However, he was known to take naps to make up for this shortfall of sleep, and even slept during picnics with friends!

 Headquartered in Paris, France and Atlanta, GA, USA, BioSerenity is an innovative med tech company and leader in Tech based Healthcare as a Service.
 We focus on Internet of Medical Things (IoMT), A.I.
 (Artificial Intelligence) and producing real-world evidence in Neurology, Sleep Medicine, and Cardiology.
 BioSerenity offers diagnostic solutions to healthcare providers and patients in the USA, Europe and Caribbean.